lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

       :language: text
       :diff: abaqus_single_element_compression.inp

-First, we add the ``displacement`` parameter to the ``single_element_compression.inp.in`` file using the `Abaqus *PARAMETER`_ keyword.
-After making this definition, any place in the file that utilizes the ``<displacement>`` syntax will be replaced by the value ``float('@displacement@')`` by the Abaqus file parser.
+First, we add the ``displacement`` Abaqus parameter in Python 2 syntax to the ``single_element_compression.inp.in`` file using the `Abaqus *PARAMETER`_ keyword.
+Second, we use the parameter value with the Abaqus parameter syntax, ``<displacement>``.
 Casting the value substituted by the parameter to a ``float`` ensures that the ``displacement`` parameter ends up the proper variable type.
 This also eludes to the fact that a parameter can be any variable type, provided its usage is correct for the syntax of the file where it is used.
 Thus, for example, one could use a ``str`` as a parameter to change the name of the material assigned to a part in the model.

 The final modification to make to the ``single_element_compression.inp.in`` file is to replace the hardcoded displacement value of ``-1.0`` with the parameter key ``<displacement>``.
 With this change, the Abaqus file parser will